VirgilSecurity/virgil-sdk-ruby/README.md

 ## Encryption / Decryption Example

 Virgil Security makes it super easy to add encryption to any application.
-With our SDK you create a public [__Virgil Card__][_guide_virgil_cards] for every one of your users and devices.
+With our SDK you create a public __Virgil Card__ for every one of your users and devices.
 With these in place you can easily encrypt any data in the client.

 ```ruby
 require "virgil/sdk"